GeoMOER/moer-msc-advanced-SDM/docs/units/_unit05/unit05-04_assignment_project_outline.md

 Note that the project outline should not exceed two pages.
 These pages will help the instructors to give feedback on especially the feasibility of your project.

-# Where to get data?
-After identifying the research question, a critical step is to find or create appropriate data sets for your modeling workflow.
-Some data source suggestions are:

-## Digital orthophotos
-You can download e.g. digital orthophotos of Hesse provided by the Hessische Verwaltung für Bodenmanagement und Geoinformation, [here](https://gds.hessen.de/INTERSHOP/web/WFS/HLBG-Geodaten-Site/de_DE/-/EUR/ViewDownloadcenter-Start).
-You can also download e.g. almost all geodata of North Rhine-Westphalia ([Geoportal NRW](https://www.geoportal.nrw/)) free of charge.

-Please also take into consideration that the file size and hence processing time of the DOPs depends on the selected study area.
-As a rough guideline,1GB roughly corresponds to 30km² (40cm resolution, RGBA).

-## Sentinel-2
-If your research question focuses on a topic with a larger extent or is out of the boundaries of Hesse/North Rhine-Westphalia, it is presumably required to download your data somewhere else.
-One possible data source is the Sentinel-2 mission.
-You can download Sentinel-2 data via the `sen2r-package`.

-## Other sources
-In addition to the above mentioned data sources you can of course freely search for other sources of spatial data, like e.g. [Geoportal NRW](https://www.geoportal.nrw/), [OpenStreetMap](https://www.openstreetmap.de/), [Kaggle](https://www.kaggle.com/), etc.

-You might also want to check out data sources related to LiDAR or digital elevation models, or use indices like the NDVI.

-You have also learnt to create your own shapefiles for obtaining training data.
-This could be well necessary if there is no available data set for your (specific) topic.

 # Feedback